+His explorations were followed by a long line of rugged "Mountain Men" who roamed west along a passage route that would later be named the Oregon Trail.
 In fact, the first wagon train of eastern settlers bound for California, Oregon and the Pacific Ocean made its way through here in 1832.

 By the early 1840's small frontier trading posts sprang up as frequent caravans moved west along the trail.
 Many of those homesteaders just stopped and settled in Wyoming, and conflicts with the Native American Indians were inevitable and unavoidable.

 The southwestern region of present-day Wyoming was obtained by the United States in the 1846 Oregon Treaty with Great Britain.
 In 1869, the Wyoming Territory (including parts of the Dakota, Utah, and Idaho territories) was organized, and a governor appointed.

 The Union Pacific Railroad changed America's west forever, and Wyoming was no exception; its population grew quickly, thousands of settlers arrived, as well as cattle ranchers and sheep herders - moving north from Texas.
 At that time huge herds of buffalo still grazed this original land of American Plains Indians.
 The Indians, in order to survive fought back against the expanding population.
 Legendary battles between the U.S. Cavalry and Indian forces (led by Crazy Horse and Red Cloud) brought heavy losses to both sides.
 In the end, all of the remaining (out-gunned) Indians were moved to reservations.

-Congress an official petition for admission into the Union, but it was initially rejected.
+Statehood was on the minds of many, and in 1888, the Wyoming Territory sent the U.S. Congress an official petition for admission into the Union, but it was initially rejected.
 On July 10, 1890, Wyoming became the 44th State, and Cheyenne the capitol.

 In the 20th century Wyoming's economy was bolstered by the chemical and petroleum industries; the discovery and mining of uranium, and by coal mining and the subsequent electric power generation.